bwplotka/mimic/README.md

 Share with the community:
 * Share the Go templates you create.
-* Share the Go configuration structs for non-Golang projects.
+* Share the Go configuration structs for non-Go projects.
 * Share the Go unit/integration/acceptance tests against certain providers's definitions.
 * Share best practices and your experience!